Harald-U/kubernetes-handson/docs/lab6.md

 ```

 - '-n' will prevent a newline character.
-- Quotation marks "" are not part of the password.
+- Quotation marks " " are required and not considered part of the password.
 - The result is not a hash, it will always be the same.
+(A hash would be random.)

 This is the definition of our secret ([deploy/secret.yaml](../deploy/secret.yaml)):